isaec/emoclear/README.md

 # emoclear
-clear emoji history in discord emoji picker without loosing favorited emojis or a modded client, using a simple console script
+clear emoji history in discord emoji picker without loosing favorited emojis or a using a modded client, via a simple console script
 ## usage
-copy the [script.js](script.js) file into the developer console, and hit enter to run it.
+Copy the [script.js](script.js) file into the developer console, and hit enter to run it.
+Discord will be reloaded to apply the changes.

+No emojis, not even the default emojis that discord likes to push, like :poop: and :watermelon: will be present.
+## license
+MIT